nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <include src="tp-tasks-fragment.md#alert-time-sensitive" />

 * {{ icon_important_big_red }} Update the {{ version_penultimate }} user guide to match the current version of the product. %%Reason: testers will need to refer to the UG during the practical exam dry run%%.
-  * Clearly indicate which features are not implemented yet %%e.g. tag those features with a `Coming soon`%%.
+  * {% if cs2103 %}Remove mentions of any features not implemented yet, if any.
+As you are not allowed to change features during the iteration {{ version_final }}, there is no point keeping those in the UG.{% else %}Clearly indicate which features are not implemented yet %%e.g. tag those features with a `Coming soon`%%.{% endif %}
   * For those features already implemented, ensure their descriptions match the exact behavior of the product %%e.g. replace mockups with actual screenshots%%

 <div tags="m--cs2103 m--tic4002">